OpenBfS/UncertRadio/paper/paper.md

 In addition, German law requires that the `characteristic limits` (decision threshold (DT) and the detection limit (DL)) are determined on the basis of this uncertainty in accordance with ISO 11929-1:2019 [-@ISO.11929-1:2019] to ISO 11929-4:2019 [-@ISO.11929-4:2022].

+# Statement of need

-`UncertRadio` is the only publicly available software to determine these values in a user-centralized way for a variety of applications from Alpha, Beta and Gamma radiation measurements including dosimetry for up to three radionuclides simultaneously.
-Therefore, it is especially suited for modern liquid scintillation measurement procedures of e.$\,$g.
-Strontium isotopes.
-The user only needs to define the evaluation model by providing a set of equations to calculate the output quantity value.
+To the best of the authors' knowledge, `UncertRadio` is the only publicly available software to determine the `characteristic limits` in a user-centralized way. `UncertRadio` can be used for a variety of applications from alpha, beta and gamma radiation measurements including dosimetry for up to three radionuclides simultaneously.
+Therefore, it is especially suited for modern liquid scintillation measurement procedures of e.$\,$g. strontium isotopes.
+The user only needs to define the evaluation model by providing a set of equations in text-form to calculate the output quantity value.
-However, the required partial derivatives are calculated internally and don't need to be supplied by the user.
+The required partial derivatives are calculated internally.

 There are two main analytical approaches used within the software: